ahmedtantawy7080-blip/ahmedtantawy7080-blip/README.md

 - 💼 I'm an **AP Accountant** and a **Ganiour Front-End Engineer**.
 - 📘 I’m always learning and exploring new technologies to improve my skills.
-- 💬 Ask me about **Python, HTML, C++, AP Cycle,gavascript ,Returns, Matching, and Web Development**.
+- 💬 Ask me about **Python, HTML, C++, JavaScript, Java, AP Cycle, Returns, Matching, and Web Development**.
 - ☕ Fun fact: I love coffee, and coding with coffee hits different 😄.

 ---